MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

-## Restrict network access for a subnet
+## Task 3: Restrict network access for a subnet

 By default, all VMs in a subnet can communicate with all resources.
 You can limit communication to and from all resources in a subnet by creating a network security group and associating it to the subnet.